How do you design a language from scratch? Ask a Klingon

 A new beginning

-Klingon's popularity is still rising: It is, after all, "the fastest growing language in the galaxy," according to the KLI's website -- and the latest series, "Star Trek: Discovery," heavily features Klingons, offering long scenes of uninterrupted Klingon dialogue (also available with Klingon subtitles on Netflix outside the US).
-Last year, Duolingo, a language learning platform, launched a Klingon course that currently attracts around 100,000 learners.
+Klingon's popularity is still rising: It is, after all, "the fastest growing language in the galaxy," according to the KLI's website -- and the first season of "Star Trek: Discovery" heavily features the aliens, offering long scenes of uninterrupted Klingon dialogue (also available with Klingon subtitles on Netflix outside the US).
+Last year, language learning platform Duolingo launched a Klingon course that has attracted more than 100,000 learners.

 Shakespeare's "Hamlet" and "Much Ado About Nothing" have been translated into Klingon, and Microsoft's Bing online translator offers it as a language option.
 In recent years, an alphabet has been created as an alternative writing system to the phonetic one devised by Okrand, allowing people to write in actual Klingon.
 And if you're wondering how "My Heart Will Go On" sounds in Klingon, a singer known as Klingon Pop Warrior has you covered.